-No Category of Applicants Minimum Admission Entry Qualification 1 Applying for Certificate Program (NTA Level 4) i) In order to be admitted to the certificate course the applicant must have at least four (4) passes of Certificate of Secondary Education Examination (CSEE) excluding religious subject; OR ii) The applicant who holds at least a six Level () (6) months certificate from any institution recognized by NACTVET; OR iii) The applicant who holds NTVA Level 3.
+No Category of Applicants Minimum Admission Entry Qualification 1 Applying for Certificate Program (NTA Level 4) i) In order to be admitted to the certificate course the applicant must have at least four (4) passes of Certificate of Secondary Education Examination (CSEE) excluding religious subject; OR ii) The applicant who holds at least a six (6) months certificate from any institution recognized by NACTVET; OR iii) The applicant who holds NTVA Level 3.
 In additional, the applicant must have at least four (4) passes of Certificate of Secondary Education Examination (CSEE) excluding religious subject; 2 Applying for Diploma Program (NTA Level 5) i) The applicant must have at least a minimum of one (1) principal pass and a subsidiary at Advanced Certificate of Secondary Education Examination (ACSEE) in appropriate subjects that will amount to minimum of 1.5 points (i.e. at least one E and S).
 In addition, the applicant must have at least four (4) passes from Certificate of Secondary Education Examination (CSEE)-excluding religious subject; OR ii) The applicant with a certificate from an institution recognized by NACTVET with a minimum GPA of 2.
 In addition, the applicant must have at least four (4) passes from Certificate of Secondary Education Examination-excluding religious subject (CSEE); OR iii) The applicant who holds a Certificate in Nursing/Midwifery and related courses, and Certificate in Education (Grade III A) must have an average of C from institutions recognized by NACTVET.
-In addition, the applicant must have at least four (4) passes from Certificate in the applicant must have at least four (4) passes from Certificate in Education (Grade III A) must have an average of C from institutions recognized by NACTVET.
-In addition, the applicant must have at least four (4) passes from Certificate in Education Examination (CSEE)-excluding religious subject.
+In addition, the applicant must have at least four (4) passes from Certificate of Secondary Education Examination (CSEE)- excluding religious subject.